-“Where were you going when you were on the road?”
+“Where were you going when I found you on the road?”

 “I don’t know,” Ida said.
 “Maybe I was going to visit my auntie, but I’m not sure.”

 Archie was born in Thorold, Ontario a year after Ida.
 “My father worked on the boats all the time, Montreal to Thorold, where the locks are, and that’s where we moved,” he said.
 From Montreal the passage is down the St. Lawrence River and across the length of Lake Ontario to Niagara.
 The Welland Canal at Thorold, sitting on top of the Niagara Escarpment, is ‘Where the Ships Climb the Mountain.’
-Standing on viewing platforms, anybody can watch cargo ships pass slowly by at eye-level a whisker away.
+Standing on viewing platforms, anybody can watch cargo ships pass slowly by at eye-level barely an arm’s length away.

 He enlisted with the Royal Canadian Navy on his twenty-first birthday.
 It was 1939.
-During the Second World War Canada commanded the fifth largest navy in the world.
+During World War Two Canada commanded the fifth largest navy in the world.
 Archie met Ida when she was in nursing school in Halifax, where he was stationed with the fleet.
 “I was working a little job at the Charlottetown Hospital,” said Ida.
 “A friend of mine told me about the nursing course in Halifax.
 Right away I got the bug.”
-It was 1939.
 She and her friend enrolled, and her friend’s father drove them to Nova Scotia.

 After graduating, as part of her scholarship agreement, she worked at the Christie Street Veterans Hospital in Toronto.
 It was a Collegiate Gothic building originally built as the National Cash Register Company factory in 1913.
 “They gave us $45.00 a month to live on.”
 She and Archie dated long-distance by mail and phone.
 They got together when they could.
 When they did, they jumped into each other’s arms.

-“I took the ferry S. S. Charlottetown across the straight when we were dating,” said Archie.
+“I took the S. S. Charlottetown across the strait when we were dating,” said Archie.
 “You had to sleep in your car if you missed the last one.
 We would be lined up single file down the road.
-There would be a hundred cars full of frozen men inching along in the morning trying to get on the first boat.”
+There would be a hundred cars full of frozen men inching along in the morning trying to get on the first ferry.”

-In the dead gray of winter, crossing the Northumberland Straight from Cape Tormentine, New Brunswick, to Port Borden, Archie stood bundled up against the cold wind hands stuck in mittens leaning over the bow watching as the heavy boat broke through foot-thick ice.
+In the gray of winter, crossing the Northumberland Strait from Cape Tormentine, New Brunswick, to Port Borden, Archie stood bundled up against the cold wind hands stuck in mittens leaning over the bow watching as the heavy boat broke through thick ice.

-“It would crunch gigantic pieces of ice and turn them over like ice cubes as it went across,” he said.
+“It would crunch blocks of ice and turn them over like ice cubes as it went across,” he said.

 One afternoon, making his way from Halifax to South Rustico, coming off the ferry in December and driving up Route 13 from Crapaud, he was stopped by a snowdrift in the road.
 “The road went down a valley and there was five feet of snow piled up,” Archie said.
 He reversed his 1935 Chrysler Airflow back to where the rear tires could get a grip on a stretch of clear road.
 “I hit the gas as hard as I could, went as fast as I could, hit the snow, everything disappeared, and I came out the other side.
 By the time I did the car was barely moving.
 I shut it off and caught my breath.”

-“We were in Lisbon when I got a message from Ida that she and my mother had decided on December 8th for our marriage,” said Archie.
-The executive order from PEI said to be ready.
+“We were in Lisbon when I got a message from Ida that she and my mother had decided on December 8th for our marriage,” Archie said.
+The executive order said to be ready.
 “I went to the radio communications on board and sent a telegraph confirming my agreement.”
 They were married the day after Pearl Harbor was bombed by the Japanese.